yambo-code/yambopy/docs/source/quickstart.rst

 --------

 This class is used to read the output files of a typical yambo calculation and pack the results in a `.json` file for posterior analysis using `YamboAnalyser`.
 Currently we save the `o-` data and the input file that is written at the end.
-YamboOut also tries to get information about the positions of the atoms and lattice from the SAVE directory.
+YamboOut also tries to get information about the positions of the atoms and lattice from the `SAVE` directory.
+This is only possible if you have netCDF4 support in your python installation.

 .. code-block:: python